cytoscape/cytoscape.js/README.md

 We are working hard to make Cytoscape.js better and in shape for a full release very soon.
 Watch or star the project to keep updated on the project.

 ## Documentation

-You can find the documentation in the [wiki](https://github.com/cytoscape/cytoscape.js/wiki).
-This readme is mostly for developers of cytoscape.js.
+You can find the documentation on the [project website](http://cytoscape.github.com/cytoscape.js).
+This readme is mostly for developers of Cytoscape.js.

 ## Acknowledgements